 The Company and the Committee have also addressed the final regulations that were enacted under Section 409A of the Internal Revenue Code.
-These regulations impacted Committee decisions with respect to the Company s employment and change-in-control agreements, as well as the Company s nonqualified deferred compensation arrangements.
+These regulations impacted Committee decisions with respect to the Company s change-in-control agreements and nonqualified deferred compensation arrangements.